shadpre/3rd_semester_exercises/README.md

 I can always be reached by mail at aup@easv.dk (please don't message me on Moodle)

-For tutor help, please contact the always knowledgeable, Tomas Sirotek @ toma2509@easv365.dk
+For tutor help, please contact the always knowledgeable, Tomas Sirotek via Discord: https://discordapp.com/users/707641281215725689
+He can also be reached via email: toma2509@easv365.dk

 ---

 ### My recommendations for taking this course
-- My presentation slides are public, since I want total transparency, but I don't recommend you bother "reading" slides.
+- My presentation slides are public (published just after end of presentations), since I want transparency.
+However, I don't recommend you bother "reading" slides.
 They simply exist in order to guide my presentations.
 If you want to read, please see the relevant literature+documentation for each lecture.

 ### Stuff i left out (aka. what I wish we had time for)
 - Containerization (Docker, Kubernetes, etc. This is covered in 4th semester DevOps and the bachelor's programme)